PyTorch-China/tutorials/docs/_sources/index.rst.txt

 .. customcarditem::
-   :header: Deploying PyTorch in Python via a REST API with Flask
+   :header: 使用 Flask 在 Python 中部署 PyTorch REST API
    :card_description: Deploy a PyTorch model using Flask and expose a REST API for model inference using the example of a pretrained DenseNet 121 model which detects the image.
    :image: _static/img/thumbnails/cropped/Deploying-PyTorch-in-Python-via-a-REST-API-with-Flask.png
    :link: intermediate/flask_rest_api_tutorial.html